 Since so many homes in the UK have converted to smart white window shutters in recent years, the visual warmth and texture provided by curtains and traditional swags will be expressed instead through patterned upholstery and wallpapers.
 Stripped floorboards and rush matting will continue to be popular, but we anticipate more pattern coming in via flooring too – through the classic, intricately ornamented Turkish rugs in bold colour schemes, and through more lightly patterned carpets in softer shades.

 Finally, we expect to see an abundance of industrial design throughout 2021.
 It’s been gaining popularity over the last few years and contains enough ingenuity and charm to keep us all well and truly hooked.
 With the advantage of being very affordable, anticipate seeing lots of metal cabinets and repurposed signage.
 And look out for those rather less affordable one-of-a-kind pieces that really make a room pop, such as oversized anglepoise lamps and scaffolding bed frames.

-Want to find out how the range of fires on offer here at Real Flame can help you to achieve one of these upcoming styles in your home?
+Want to find out how the range of fireplaces in London on offer here at Real Flame can help you to achieve one of these upcoming styles in your home?
 Contact us today, and we’d be happy to arrange an appointment either online or in our showroom to discuss your requirements in more depth.Get in Touch with Real Flame for more Advice and Information